nczempin/ll/index.md

 # Monday

-The primary goal is to internalize the methodolody, based on a very simple text in the target language.
+The primary goals are to internalize the methodolody (based on a very simple text in the target language), and to start on *fluency*.

 ## Prepare